 Hours and location

-Ticket Office Hours during the academic year are Monday-Friday 10 a.m.-6 p.m. and Saturdays from 10 a.m.-2 p.m. when school is in session.
-The Ticket Office is located in Bergendoff Hall of Fine Arts, 3701 7th Ave., Rock Island.
+Ticket Office hours during the academic year are Monday-Friday 10 a.m.-6 p.m. and Saturdays from 10 a.m.-2 p.m. when school is in session.
+The office is in Bergendoff Hall of Fine Arts, 3701 7th Ave., Rock Island.

-Tickets are available for purchase at the door 60 minutes prior to ticketed performances and the ticket window will remain open for 30 minutes after the start of each performance.
+Tickets are available at the door one hour prior to ticketed performances.
+The ticket window will remain open for 30 minutes after the start of each performance.

 Many events offer senior citizen discounts for patrons age 60 and over, as well as student discounts for full-time students of any age.